Edgar Mortiz

 Edgardo Mortiz (born August 30, 1954) is a Filipino actor, comedian, singer and director who is currently affiliated with ABS-CBN.
-He previously directed numerous shows under ABS-CBN, until its shutdown where he left the network after 34 years, until 2024 when he returned to ABS-CBN and directed Goin' Bulilit co-produced with AMBS' All TV.
+He previously directed numerous shows under ABS-CBN, until its shutdown where he left the network after 34 years, until 2024 when he returned to ABS-CBN and directed Goin' Bulilit.

 Early and personal life

-Mortiz married Millet Santos on April 3 1977.
+Mortiz married Millet Santos on April 3, 1977.
 They had 4 children - Ma.
 Frances Camille Mortiz, Ma.
 Carmela Catalin Mortiz, Frasco Mortiz and Badjie Mortiz.
 Santos was born in 1960, to Dr. Winifredo Santos and Nora Navarro-Santos, with children Charo Santos-Concio, Suzanne Santos, Malou N. Santos, Joey Santos and Mae Santos.

 In March 2024, Mortiz released his new all-standards eight-track album - phonograph record "Goin' Standard".